-Professor Sharpley-Whiting is the Gertrude Conaway Vanderbilt Distinguished Professor of Humanities (AADS and French) and Director of the Callie House Center.
+Professor Sharpley-Whiting is the Gertrude Conaway Vanderbilt Distinguished Professor of Humanities (AADS and French), Chair of African American and Diaspora Studies, and Director of the Callie House Center.
 She is the author/editor or co-editor of thirteen books.
 She is currently researching Men I'd

 Like to Have Known